Banca d'Italia supervises the following categories of intermediaries:

 Electronic money institutions - EMIs

 These are companies other than banks that issue electronic money.
-They may also provide payment services under Article 1, Paragraph 1, Letter b) of Legislative Decree 11/2010.
+They may also provide payment services under Article 1, Paragraph 1, Subparagraph b) of Legislative Decree 11/2010.
 They may provide financing only in relation to payment services that are not connected with the issuance of electronic money.

 Payment institutions